TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/appgwconn502errors.md

 # Connectivity 502 Error

 502 Bad Gateway error can happen due to various reasons.
+* Backend servers failing to respond to health probes
+* Backend servers timing out for requests sent from Application Gateway
+* Request being sent to an empty backend pool
+* A basic rule has been listed on top of the multi-site rules which catches all the requests and routes them to unintended backend pool

 You can troubleshoot the issue using the guidance provided in the documentation below.

 ## **Recommended Documents**
-Troubleshoot [Bad Gateway Errors (502)](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-troubleshooting-502) in Application Gateway
+Troubleshoot [Bad Gateway Errors (502)](https://docs.microsoft.com/azure/application-gateway/application-gateway-troubleshooting-502) in Application Gateway